-If you are someone who is looking to learn acoustic guitar or electric guitar without having o pay for a private teacher, you should take a few moments to read this online lesson comparison.
-This review is going to take a look at the pros and cons of two different sites, which are Guitar Tricks and Justin Guitar.
+If you are someone who is looking to learn acoustic guitar or electric guitar without having to pay for a private teacher or live lessons, you should take a few moments to read this online guitar lesson comparison.
+This review is going to take a look at the pros and cons of two different online guitar lessons sites: Guitar Tricks and Justin Guitar.

 If you’ve never heard of Justin Guitar but are familiar with famous guitarists, Justin Guitar was created by Justin Sandercoe.
 Justin Sandercoe took more than a decade of experience and put all of that knowledge into an online lesson for new musicians to learn from.

-From a beginner’s perspective, we wanted to compare Jam Play and Guitar Tricks to see if one site happened to be better than other in terms of educational value, cost, and learning quality.
+From a beginner’s perspective, we wanted to compare Justin Guitar and Guitar Tricks to see if one site happened to be better than other in terms of educational value, cost, and learning quality.
 We wanted to observe to see if a novice guitarist would be able to properly learn how to play guitar with these sites and for what price.

 Justin Guitar is a site that has around 950 guitar lessons that each have a great depth to them.
-Justin did a great job producing the beginner’s lessons, as they are incredibly well thought out and have an easy to follow structure to them.
-Technically,
+Justin did a great job producing the beginner lessons, as they are incredibly well thought out and have an easy to follow structure to them.

 On the other hand, we have Guitar Tricks, that has around 11,000 (11 thousand) guitar lessons that have been based on certain techniques and styles in around 600 songs.
-With all of the lessons and ways to learn to play guitar that Guitar Tricks offers, if you spend enough time on the site and watch all the lessons, Guitar Tricks will be able to take you from a brand new beginner guitar players (lessons for beginners) to a master guitarist.
+With all of the lessons and ways to learn to play guitar that Guitar Tricks offers, if you spend enough time on the site and watch all the lessons, Guitar Tricks will be able to take you from brand new beginner guitar players (lessons for beginners) to a master guitarists (advanced players).

 If we’re going to get technical, yes, Justin Guitar is considered to be free for aspiring guitarists (free lessons).
 However, if you really want to be able to learn how to play guitar and be fluent in different styles of music, you’re going to have to pay.

 People who excel with online guitar lessons are the ones who pay for a membership, regardless of initial skill levels or whether you play acoustic or electric guitar.